 Doug Woodham is the Managing Partner of Art Fiduciary Advisors, a NY-based firm focused on providing art-related financial advice to collectors and institutions.
-The firm assists collectors and institutions on the sale of art so they can be assured of maximizing sale proceeds in the very complex and opaque art market.
-Art Fiduciary Advisors also helps clients create legacy plans for their art collections, from clarifying family goals and evaluating alternative disposition strategies, through the execution of donation and sale agreements.
+The firm assists collectors and institutions on the sale of art so they can be assured of maximizing sale proceeds in the complex and opaque art market.
+Art Fiduciary Advisors also helps clients create legacy plans for their art collections, assisting at every stage, from clarifying family goals and evaluating alternative disposition strategies to the execution of donation and sale agreements.
 The firm always acts as a fiduciary working on behalf of clients and works in partnership with a client's existing team of tax, legal, and financial advisors.

 Doug brings a unique perspective to the art market from his life-long interest in art, business, and finance.
 He most recently served as President of the Americas for Christie’s, where he was responsible for all aspects of the business and senior client relationships in North and South America.
 He was a member of the Global Transactions Management Committee that reviewed and approved all major consignment deals across the firm, including the economic terms offered to consignors.
-He also led the Christie’s team working with the Emergency Manager of the City of Detroit to help the Detroit Institute of Arts separate from the City of Detroit bankruptcy.
+He also led the Christie’s team which worked with the Emergency Manager of the City of Detroit to help the Detroit Institute of Arts separate from the City of Detroit bankruptcy.